Ethereal-OS/Manifest/README.md

 How to Build?
 -------------
 ### Getting the source
-- Making required directories
-- Obtaining the repo binary
-- Adding repo binary to your path
-- Giving the repo binary proper permissions
-- Initializing an empty repo
-- Syncing the repo

 Alright, so now we’re getting there.
 I have outlined the basics of what we’re about to do and broke them down as I know them.
 This is all pretty much going to be copy/paste so it’ll be fairly difficult to screw this up :)

 ##### Make directory for the repo binary